aarneranta/informath/README.md

 In order for this to work, you need to compile the formal (Dedukti, Agda, Coq, Lean) and the Informath grammars:
 ```
 $ make
 ```
 An example of a readily available demo case is
 ```
 $ make demo
 ```
-Consult the [Makefile](./src/Makefile) to see what these commands exactly do.
+Consult the [Makefile](./Makefile) to see what these commands exactly do.

 **Note**: with some versions of GHC libraries, `make Informath.pgf` results into a `Informath.hs` that gives an error about an undefined monad operation.
 This is fixed by adding the line `import Control.Monad` to the import list.
 The current Makefile does this with a `sed` command - which may cause an error with some other versions of GHC libraries.
 If this happens, you can comment out the `sed` command from the Makefile.
+* (NB: once we release GF 3.12, that should fix the problem? /IL)

 ## Usage